convox/rack/Development.md

 Note: `convox install --development` is deprecated in favor of introspecting with `convox env`.

-## Development Rack Docker VM
+## Laptop Rack Docker VM

-A local development rack is setup with `convox start` which requires a working Docker environment.
+A laptop Rack is started with `convox start` which requires a working Docker environment.
 To setup a Docker environment, see the [Docker Machine](https://docs.docker.com/machine/) docs.
 You can then run the project:

 ```
 $ docker-machine start default